mcfnord/cem/src/ref/gal-nov14.md

     they told her meager funds would go further at a gumball vending kiosk around the corner)

--   Mariela brought Darin and her children to my mother's house for Thanksgiving.
+-   I welcomed Darin, Mariela, and her children to my mother's house for Thanksgiving.
 It was the year of the big snow.
 Mariela asked for a recipe